 The accounting professional of small to medium sized companies must work with different types of financial statements in the course of performing accounting duties.
 The financial statements include the income statement, balance sheet, statement of cash and statement of retained earnings.
 Mastering these financial statements is the first step in becoming a successful accountant.

 Income Statement – presents the revenues, expenses and profit/loss of a company.
-The income statement, also known as the Profit and Loss statement, shows the companies’ earnings and profitability.
+The income statement, also known as the Profit and Loss statement,, the role of this statement is to show the companies’ earnings and profitability.
 The income statement is divided up into different parts:

 - Income from continuing operations – includes sales, cost of goods sold, operating expenses, gains and losses and income tax.
 These are used to compute the companies’ gross margin, operating margin and pretax margin.

 - Results from discontinued operations – the disposal transaction will result in the operations and cash flow of the component being eliminated from company operations or there will be no significant continuing involvement by the company in the operations of the component once it is disposed of-

 - Extraordinary items – gains or losses included on a company’s income statement from events that are unusual and infrequent.
 Usually as a result of unforeseen events.

 - Cumulative effect of a change in accounting principle – adjustments to all financial statements to reflect the change to the new account principle.

 - Net income – a company’s income minus cost of goods sold, expenses and taxes for an accounting period.

 - Net sales – amount of sales generated by a company after the deduction of returns, allowances for damaged goods and any discounts.